 Adolf Hitler, largely viewed as one of the 20th century’s “monsters” (both literally and figuratively), scarcely needs any introduction.
-Although he largely led a bunker existence for much of World War II (especially towards at the end of it), Hitler was seen to have ‘micromanaged’ many battle situations from the rear — much to his generals’ dismay and consternation — and would repeatedly allude to his WWI experience (aided by a well-choreographed propaganda machine and his own gifts of demagoguery) to clothe himself in a ‘heroic’ mold (thus the term “false heroic”).
-Needless to say, among the four leaders/commanders that Mr. Keegan has highlighted in Mask of Command, Hitler is considered to have ultimately failed the test of leadership.
+Although he largely led a bunker existence for much of World War II (especially towards the end of it), Hitler was seen to have ‘micromanaged’ many battle situations from the rear — much to his generals’ consternation — and would repeatedly allude to his WWI experience (aided by a well-oiled Nazi propaganda machine and his own gifts of demagoguery) to clothe himself in a ‘heroic’ mold (thus the term “false heroic”).
+Needless to say, among the four leaders/commanders that Mr. Keegan has highlighted in The Mask of Command, Hitler is considered to have ultimately failed the test of leadership.

-As a parting shot, Keegan concludes that the “mask of command” required for contemporary times (which he calls “post-heroic”) is the type of leadership that eschews warfare in favor of a rational, multipronged approach (here he cites John F. Kennedy’s handling of the 1962 Cuban missile crisis as an example).
+As a parting shot, Keegan concludes that the “mask of command” required for contemporary times (which he calls “post-heroic”) is the type of leadership that eschews warfare in favor of a rational, multipronged approach (the author he cites John F. Kennedy’s handling of the 1962 Cuban missile crisis as an example).
 Such an approach, he hopes, would eventually render large-scale battles a thing of the past.

 While this proposition seems a bit optimistic — given mankind’s war-making propensities — the author presents an insightful and weighty case to promote his theory.
 And when one considers the bulk of his work so far, one cannot help but appreciate the extent of the groundwork that he had undertaken in order to come up with this interesting theory on command and leadership.